adnankx7/Car-ad/README.md

 - **Dependencies**: Requires `onnxruntime-node` (installed via npm), which is optimized for performance on x86/ARM architectures.

 Note: The model was trained using YOLOv8 (results in `runs/classify/train/` include confusion matrices, training batches, and metrics).
 For production scaling, consider offloading to a GPU-enabled service if high throughput is needed.

+### Building Your Own Local Open-Source Model
+To customize or retrain the classification model:
+1. **Tools**: Use open-source libraries like Ultralytics YOLOv8 (Python-based) for training.
+Install via `pip install ultralytics`.
+2. **Dataset**: Prepare a dataset of vehicle and non-vehicle images (e.g., from Kaggle or custom collection).
+Label them accordingly.
+3. **Training**: Run YOLOv8 classification training with commands like `yolo classify train data=path/to/data.yaml model=yolov8n-cls.pt epochs=100`.
+Export to ONNX: `yolo export model=path/to/best.pt format=onnx`.
+4. **Local API**: For a standalone API, use FastAPI or Flask in Python to serve the ONNX model.
+Example: Load model with `onnxruntime` and expose endpoints for image classification.
+This allows the Node.js app to call a local API instead of embedding the model.
+5. **Benefits**: Fully open-source, customizable, no external dependencies.
+Host locally for privacy/security.

 ## AI Review Agent
 The AI review agent leverages LangChain.js to chain a prompt template with Groq's Llama-3.1-8B-Instant large language model (LLM) for content moderation.
 It enforces strict rules to ensure ad descriptions are appropriate, truthful, and relevant.